 Taking certain dietary enzymes at mealtimes may help ease the symptoms of bloating.
 If dairy contributes to your bloating, you may want to take the lactase enzyme (a.k.a.
 Lactaid) to help you better digest the sugars in dairy.
 Lactase is taken with your first bite of dairy-containing foods.
 You might also try the enzyme alpha-galactosidase, otherwise known as Beano.
 Take this enzyme at your first bite or within 30 minutes after eating to ease gas and bloating while digesting high-fiber foods.

 9. Cycle Tracking

-If you tend to get bloating and pain during ovulation, you could use a tracker such as Mira to know when you are hitting that time in your cycle.
+If you tend to get bloating and pain during ovulation, you could use an ovulation kit such as Mira to know when you are hitting that time in your cycle.
 Knowing it is coming means you can proactively change your diet and prepare for it.

 Mira measures the hormone concentrations in your urine with 99% accuracy to pinpoint when you are ovulating.
 It then syncs with the Mira app to track your cycle and provide personalized predictions.

 If you aren’t using a fertility tracker like Mira, knowing the signs of ovulation can be helpful for preparing.
 Watch for a change in your cervical mucus to an egg-white consistency, a decrease in basal body temperature, and mid-cycle cramping.

 When to Seek Help with Ovulation Bloating

 While bloating can be a normal luteal phase symptom during the menstrual cycle, if you experience bloating that lasts more than a few days you should probably see your doctor to verify that there is not something more serious behind your bloat.
 Sometimes, bloating during ovulation can be caused by medical conditions such as endometriosis, polycystic ovarian syndrome (PCOS), or an ovarian cyst.
 These should be ruled out by a doctor.